joncursi/cheddur-whitepaper/whitepaper.md

 * Enable newcomers to the cryptocurrency ecosystem to *earn* their way into the market with little or no downside risk.

-## CHDR Tokens
+## CHDR Tokens (\text{\sout{U}})

-In order to achieve this, the CHDR currency will utilize industry-leading Proof of Brain[^fn19] properties pioneered by the [Steem](https://steem.io/) blockchain and made available through the
-[Smart Media Tokens](https://smt.steem.io/) (SMT) protocol.
+In order to achieve this, the CHDR currency will utilize the industry-leading Proof of Brain[^fn19] properties that were pioneered by the [Steem](https://steem.io/) blockchain and made available through the [Smart Media Tokens](https://smt.steem.io/) (SMT) protocol.

-### SMT Parameters
+Each piece of user-generated content will be stored on the Steem blockchain and voted on by the Cheddur community in order to determine its social value, and therefore its payout in \text{\sout{U}}.
+Thanks to Steem's use of the Delegated Proof of Stake (DPos)[^fn20] consensus mechanism, zero-fee transactions, and low latency provided by 3-second block times, Cheddur users will be able to enjoy the benefits of the blockchain without having to realize they are using one.

 \begin{tabular}{| l | l |}